OSGeo/OSGeoLive-doc/doc/overview/kosmo_overview.rst

 and analyse spatial data from a variety of databases, vector and raster formats.

 Kosmo - Desktop follows OGC standards and provides excellent topology integrity.
-It's plug-in architecture enables it to be easily customised for specific purposes.
+Its plug-in architecture enables it to be easily customised for specific purposes.

 @SCREENSHOT_kosmo@